 Future?
 Yup.
 You heard me right.
 At the moment we have two little ducklings that are currently residing in the coop since they are only a few months old.
 We have a scary population of predators in our area so until they get a little bit bigger that’ll be breaking in the new digs.

-So, without further interruptions I present to you my pretty, little coop!
+So, without further interruptions, I present to you my pretty, little coop!

-Since summers can be quite dreadful down here in the South so we tucked it next the woods and under a tree to provide shade and coverage against the elements.
+Since summers can be quite dreadful down here in the South so we tucked it next to the woods and under a tree to provide shade and coverage against the elements.

 I believe it was last fall that I removed our screen door from the front of our home, and we were originally going to use it for the coop.
 However, we forgot to take into account its height when building the “coop house” and it was entirely too big!
 No worries though.
 Mike just built one to fit, and I absolutely love it!
 Isn’t this coral color amazing?!?

-I definitely wanted to add some kind of stepping stones or a mat to the front of the door, and was thrilled when I found part of this pallet still intact.
+I definitely wanted to add some kind of stepping stones or a mat to the front of the door and was thrilled when I found part of this pallet still intact.
 It worked out so well in this spot!

 Even my fluffy puppy (aka.
 Kyler) loves this area.
 He’s so funny with smaller animals.
 He thinks he’s all big and bad!